w3c/ColorWeb-CG/canvas_float.md

 Prior to the addition of floating-point color types, these applications were unable to perform meaningful mapping without losing significant precision.
 Now that floating-point color types are available, this is a meaningful capability.

-## Proposed changs
+## Proposed changes

 ### Changes to `CanvasRenderingContext2DSettings`

-Create the new enum `CanvasColorType` to specify the type of the color channels for the output bitmap of a `CanvasRenderingContext2D` and `OffscreenCanvasRenderingContext2D`.
+Create the new enum `CanvasColorType` to specify the type for the color channels of the output bitmap of a `CanvasRenderingContext2D` and `OffscreenCanvasRenderingContext2D`.

 ```idl
   enum CanvasColorType {